On the prompt contribution to the atmospheric neutrino flux: Conclusions

 Additionally, we discussed the non-perturbative contribution to the prompt neutrino flux, related to the intrinsic charm content of the proton, using two parametrizations for momentum distributions of constituent charm (anti)quarks in the proton.
 We demonstrated that the corresponding $Z$-factors take a particularly simple form, being neither energy nor target mass number dependent in the energy range of interest.
 Consequently, the corresponding contribution to the prompt neutrino flux should be characterized by the same energy slope as the primary CR flux.

 However, our approach may be inapplicable for a quantitative comparison of the perturbative and non-perturbative contributions to prompt neutrino fluxes: because of potentially different hadronization mechanisms in the two cases.
+Nevertheless, it is worth stressing that our observation regarding the energy-dependence of the contribution of the intrinsic charm to the atmospheric neutrino spectrum, namely, that it is characterized by the same spectral slope as the primary CR spectrum, remains valid, regardless the hadronization mechanism.
+Since the corresponding perturbative contribution is characterized by a flatter spectral slope [c.f., Fig.\ \ref{fig:z_c} and Eq.\ (\ref{eq:flux-z})], this offers one a possibility to disentangle the two contributions, based on IceCube data, once a sufficient experimental statistics becomes available at the highest neutrino energies.